121 S. Jefferson Street,

 1 person favorited this theater

-The Columbia Theater shut its doors in 1959 and was demolished shortly there after.
+The Columbia Theater shut its doors in May 1955 and was demolished shortly there after to become a parking lot.
 The original site is now part of green space/park in downtown Dayton.

 Just login to your account and subscribe to this theater.